cydrobolt/polr/docs/developer-guide/api.md

  - `url_ending`: the link ending for the URL to look up. (e.g `5ga`)
  - `url_key` (optional): optional URL ending key for lookups against secret URLs
+ - `increment_clicks` (optional): if set, the click counter on the link will be incremented

 Remember that the `url` argument must be URL encoded.